Monthly patching schedule

 • If no issues from pilot group.
 Deploy to all workstation endpoints.

-• If multiple endpoints at remote sites, do not deploy to all endpoints, break up patching into groups to ensure not all endpoints will be down at same time during patching/reboots.
+• If multiple endpoints at remote sites, do not deploy to all endpoints, break up patching into groups to ensure not all endpoints will be affected at same time during patching/reboots.

 Server considerations